Forensic Anthropology, Inc. (FAI) is Jill P. Holmquist and Martin Q. Peterson.

 Jill P. Holmquist J.D.,

-President of FAI, is a trial consultant and recovering litigator admitted to practice in California and Nebraska.
-Ms. Holmquist has more than 20 years’ experience providing consulting services in commercial disputes between large businesses, intellectual property matters, and plaintiffs’ cases from attorney malpractice to catastrophic personal injury cases— including medical malpractice, traumatic brain injuries, and wrongful death.
+Ms. Holmquist has 25 years’ experience providing consulting services in commercial disputes between large businesses, intellectual property matters, and plaintiffs’ cases from attorney malpractice to catastrophic personal injury cases— including medical malpractice, traumatic brain injuries, and wrongful death.

+Ms. Holmquist is also a recovering litigator admitted to practice in California and Nebraska, although she works exclusively as a trial consultant.
 She has presented trial lawyers’ workshops and seminars nationwide on subjects such as the use of focus groups in litigation, jury selection, juror bias, effective expert testimony, and trial presentation.
 Ms. Holmquist is an enlightening author whose articles dealing with juror bias and behavior have been published in numerous trial law publications.
-In addition, she served as the President of the American Society of Trial Consultants (ASTC) for the 2015 term, and on the Board of Directors from July 2011 – June 2015.
+In addition, she served on the Board of Directors of the American Society of Trial Consultants (ASTC) from July 2011 – June 2015, including as the President of ASTC for the 2015 term.

 Ms. Holmquist received a law degree from Boston University in 1993 and a B.A. with distinction from the University of Nebraska-Lincoln in 1985, where she was elected to Phi Beta Kappa.